B-TIP – PROCESS PT.1 – THE BASICS

 - Fermentation: The skins are discarded, while the seeds are still covered in a thick layer of fruit pulp which is removed by allowing fermentation to occur.
 The amount of time this takes depends on temperature; colder temps mean slower fermentation, and this will change throughout the season.
 Fermentation is complete once the seeds are free from all fruit pulp and feel gritty when rubbed together.
 Frequently, the seeds then undergo a vigorous rinsing or an additional 12-14 hour water soak to remove any last traces of pulp that may be present.

 - Drying: The coffee at this stage needs to be evenly and carefully dried down to a moisture content of around 11%.
 The coffee seeds are still encased in a protective parchment layer, which are placed to dry on raised beds, concrete patios or mechanical driers.

 DRY (NATURAL) PROCESS

 Dry process coffees differ to the wet process above:

-- Picking and sorting: As above, the quality of the fruit is paramount to the flavour of the end product.
-A flotation tank usually isn’t used in this process, so the coffee is hand sorted for ripeness and defects both before it goes out to dry & after hulling.
+- Picking & sorting: As above, the ripeness of the coffee fruit is paramount to the flavour of the end product.
+A water flotation tank is also used in this process, to separate the dense high quality coffee cherries from the underripe and damaged cherries.

-- Fermentation & drying: You guessed it – no water here either.
-Natural coffees undergo a whole cherry dry fermentation under the sun, where the sugars from the fruit ferment and are in contact with the seed for the drying period.
+- Fermentation & drying: The whole cherry is placed on raised beds, concrete patios or even mechanically dried with the coffee seed still encased in the fruit skin and pulp.
+This is where sugars from the fruit ferment for the drying period.
 As above, these coffees are dried to around 11% moisture content.

-- Getting the seeds out: After drying, the whole coffee cherry is quite brittle.
-This coffee is ‘hulled’ using a machine that cracks the outer layer of dried fruit & skin, leaving us with just the seeds.
-Density tables are also used to grade the coffee after hulling.
+- Getting the seeds out: After drying, the coffee is hulled using a machine that removes the outer layer of dried fruit, skin and parchment leaving just the seeds.
+This is true for all coffees, including both washed and natural!